tgunr/mcp-client-for-ollama/README.md

 - Chat history tracking
 - Support for both Python and JavaScript MCP servers
 - Auto-discovery of servers from Claude's configuration
+- List and switch Ollama models during a session

 ## Requirements